reouno/shien/cmd/shien/README.md

-# shienctl - Shien CLI Client
+# shien - Shien CLI Client

 Command-line interface for interacting with the Shien daemon.